 As a matter of fact, I tell my friends if you’re feeling too lazy or for some reason cannot create an account for a website you are interested in, don’t use the seemingly easy option of “Sign in with Facebook” or “Sign in with Google”.

-This is because apart from using WiFi HotSpot attack method, malicious hackers can set up websites with only this sign up methods to steal account credentials.
+This is because apart from using the WiFi HotSpot attack method, malicious hackers can set up websites with only this sign up method to steal account credentials.

 Other precautions to take note of when connecting to WiFi networks: